SebastianBoldt/Jelly/README.md

 * **JellyShiftInPresentation**
 * **JellyFadeInPresentation**

-Some Properties are just available for special presentations
+Not every property is available for each animation

 * **duration:** JellyConstants.Duration (default: normal)
     * ultraSlow = 2.0